 Catastrophic injuries are not uncommon in and around the Philadelphia area.
 Unfortunately, victims in these cases will likely experience a significant change in their quality of life.
 Catastrophic injuries can lead to significant disabilities and tremendous medical bills.
-At the Weitz Firm, we are standing by to help if you need a Philadelphia catastrophic injury attorney by your side.
+At The Weitz Firm, LLC, we are standing by to help if you need a Philadelphia catastrophic injury attorney by your side.
 We have the resources and experience necessary to conduct complete investigations into these cases to ensure that our clients recover the compensation they need.

 Victims of catastrophic injuries in or around the Philadelphia area need to be aware that they have a limited amount of time to file a lawsuit.
 The Pennsylvania personal injury statute of limitations is two years from the date an injury occurs.
 If an injury victim fails to file a lawsuit against the alleged negligent party within this time frame, they will lose the ability to recover the compensation they are entitled to.

 We do want to point out that this statute of limitations has nothing to do with any insurance carrier deadlines in place in these situations.
 For example, most auto insurance carriers require that injury claims be made within a very short amount of time after the crash occurs.
 Failing to do so will result in the insurance carrier putting up roadblocks towards receiving a settlement.
 It is crucial to work with a skilled catastrophic injury lawyer in Philadelphia who can conduct an initial evaluation of the case and help victims plan the best steps forward for their particular situation.